Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/25-form-recognizer-studio/30-create-project.md

 # Create a project

-The Form Recognizer Studio provides and orchestrates all the API calls required to complete your dataset and train your model.
+The Document Intelligence Studio provides and orchestrates all the API calls required to complete your dataset and train your model.

-1. Start by navigating to [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com/studio).
+1. Start by navigating to [Document Intelligence Studio](https://formrecognizer.appliedai.azure.com/studio).

 1. Select the **Custom models** tile, on the custom models page.